-If your investment account has been churned through excessive trading, you may have lost thousands of dollars to unnecessary commissions, fees, and market exposure.
+If your investment account has been churned through excessive trading, you may have suffered substantial losses from unnecessary commissions, fees, and market exposure.
 Churning occurs when a stockbroker or financial advisor executes trades primarily to generate commissions rather than to benefit your investment goals.
-At Varnavides Law, PC, our churning attorneys serve investors in California and New York who have been victimized by this illegal practice.
-We analyze your account, identify the misconduct, and pursue full compensation through FINRA arbitration.
+Varnavides Law, PC represents investors in California and New York in churning and excessive-trading claims.
+We analyze your account, identify the misconduct, and pursue recovery through Financial Industry Regulatory Authority (FINRA) arbitration.

 Key Takeaways

-• Recovery is possible: A churning attorney can help you recover excessive commissions, lost principal, interest, and potentially punitive damages.
+- Recovery is possible: A churning attorney can help you pursue excessive commissions, lost principal, interest, and other legally available remedies.

 What Is Churning in Securities Trading?

 Churning is a form of investment fraud where a broker or financial advisor engages in excessive buying and selling of securities in your account primarily to generate commissions.
-According to the Financial Industry Regulatory Authority (FINRA), churning violates the quantitative suitability requirement under FINRA Rule 2111, which requires brokers to have a reasonable basis for believing that a series of transactions is suitable for the customer when viewed collectively.
+FINRA Rule 2111 includes reasonable-basis suitability, customer-specific suitability, and quantitative suitability where the rule applies.
+The quantitative suitability obligation requires a reasonable basis to believe that a series of recommended transactions is not excessive and unsuitable when viewed together in light of the customer’s investment profile.

 What Churning Looks Like